bonol/live-race-hub/README.md

 All race-related data is stored in the browser using `localStorage`, ensuring that information persists across page reloads.

-## Upcoming Enhancements

-- UI improvements for a better user experience.
-- Exporting race results as a downloadable file.
-- Option to reset all stored race data.

 For further details on the implementation, refer to the project code and commit history.
 More documentation will be added as needed.

 ---

-Developed as part of the Liveheats Coding Challenge.